Vlsir/Hdl21Schematics/readme.md

 This will produce a platform-specific app in the `out` directory.

-## Building the VsCode Extension from Source
+### Building the VsCode Extension from Source

 - `cd Hdl21SchematicEditor/packages/VsCodePlugin/`
 - `yarn` to install dependencies
 - `yarn package` to build
 - `code --install-extension hdl21-schematic-editor-0.0.1.vsix` to install

-## Installing the Python Importer Package

-The Python schematic-importer package is named `hdl21schematicimporter`.
-As of this writing it has not been released to PyPi and must be installed from source, which lives in the [Hdl21SchematicImporter/](./Hdl21SchematicImporter/) directory of this repository.

-`hdl21schematicimporter` uses [Poetry](https://python-poetry.org/) and [pyproject.toml](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) (both relatively new inventions) for dependency management and packaging.

-To install it the Python importer:

-- `cd Hdl21SchematicImporter`
-- `poetry install`

 For development-mode installations see the [development quickstart](#dev-quickstart).

+### Coming Soon: Installing the GUI from Pre-Packaged Bundles

 ---